 Given the recency of the Covid-19 pandemic, there is little guidance from the Workers’ Compensation Board on how to win these cases.
 The Board has, however, issued a recent Board Panel Decision, which provides some guidance on what is required to establish a Covid case.
-The application of this case is still developing, but it does provide some important insight on how to win your case.
+The application of this decision is still developing, but it does provide some important insight on how to win your case.

 First, this case establishes that medical evidence from non-authorized providers may be considered for any relevant issue, despite the fact that these providers are not eligible to be paid for their services.
 This is important in Covid cases, because many workers seek treatment from their primary care physician, many of whom are not authorized to treat injured workers.